Recent Federal Actions

 On January 12, 2017, the U.S. Department of Transportation (DOT) and the National Highway and Safety Administration (NHTSA) issued a proposed rule to establish a new Federal Motor Vehicle Safety Standard.
 As proposed, the standard would mandate that new light-duty vehicles be capable of vehicle-to-vehicle (V2V) communications and be able to send and receive Basic Safety Messages.
 When promulgated, the final rule would be phased in over a period of two years.
 DOT is accepting public comments on the proposed rule until April 12, 2017, and expects to issue a final rule by September 1, 2017.
 For more information, see the Federal Register notice and NHTSA's V2V Communications website.

-In a draft determination, the U.S. Environmental Protection Agency concluded that the model year (MY) 2022-2025 greenhouse gas (GHG) standards remain appropriate and that a rulemaking to change them is not warranted.
-As part of the rulemaking establishing the MY 2017-2015 light-duty vehicle GHG standards, EPA made a regulatory commitment to conduct a Midterm Evaluation (MTE) of longer-term standards for MY 2022-2025.
-Through the MTE, EPA will decide whether the standards for MY 2022-2025, established in 2012, are still appropriate given the latest available data and information.
-The proposed determination is based on the draft Technical Assessment Report, input from the auto industry and other stakeholders, and updated analyses.
-EPA is accepting public comments until December 30, 2016.
-For more information, see the proposed determination on the EPA's MTE of Light-Duty Vehicle GHG Emissions Standards for MY 2022-2025 website.
+The U.S. Environmental Protection Agency issued a final determination that the model year (MY) 2022-2025 greenhouse gas (GHG) standards remain appropriate under the Clean Air Act, and that the standards will exist unaltered.
+As part of the rulemaking establishing the MY 2017-2025 light-duty vehicle GHG standards, EPA made a regulatory commitment to conduct a Midterm Evaluation (MTE) of longer-term standards for MY 2022-2025.
+Through the MTE, EPA has decided that the standards for MY 2022-2025, established in 2012, are still appropriate given the latest available data and information.